Policy FHAD - Safe Schools: Discipline of Students with Disabilities

 Removals

-1. Ten (10) School Days or Less a.
-Short-term suspension i.
-To the extent removal would be applied to students without disabilities, a principal may remove a student with a disability who violates the code of student conduct found in Policy FHA from his or her current placement to an appropriate interim alternative educational setting, another setting, or suspension, for not more than ten (10) school days without implicating any of the additional IDEA safeguards.
+1. Subject to the provisions above on change of placement, and to the extent removal would be applied to students without disabilities, a principal may remove a student with a disability who violates the code of student conduct found in Policy FHA from his or her current placement to an appropriate interim alternative educational setting, another setting, or suspension, for not more than ten (10) consecutive school days and for additional removals of not more than ten (10) consecutive school days in that same school year for separate incidents of misconduct without implicating any of the additional IDEA safeguards.

 Utah Admin.
-Rules R277-750-2 (November 6, 2020)
+Rules R277-750-2 (January 11, 2023)

 State Board of Education Special Education Rules V.B.2

-2. Change in Placement: Removals for More than Ten (10) School Days
+1. Change in Placement: Removals for More than Ten (10) School Days

-a.
-Long-term suspension or expulsion.
+1. Long-term suspension or expulsion.

-i.
-Any suspension of a student with a disability for more than ten (10) days constitutes a change in placement, as does a change in the student’s educational program (classroom assignment) for disciplinary reasons.
+1. Any suspension of a student with a disability for more than ten (10) days constitutes a change in placement, as does a change in the student’s educational program (classroom assignment) for disciplinary reasons.
 Prior to a change in placement, parents of the student must be notified of the proposed change and provided the procedural safeguards notice described in the state’s Special Education Rules, and the student’s IEP team and other qualified personnel must conduct a manifestation determination review of the relationship between the student's disability and the behavior subject to the disciplinary action.
 The manifestation determination review must take place immediately, if possible, but in no case later than ten (10) school days after the date on which the decision to take action was made.

 Manifestation Determination